-‘Underwhelming’: China’s new climate target falls far short, experts say
+China’s new climate target branded ‘disappointing’, ‘underwhelming’

-Pledge to cut emissions by 7-10 percent does not go far enough, though renewables rollout a cause for hope, expert say.
+Pledge to cut emissions by 7-10 percent does not go far enough, though renewables rollout a cause for hope, experts say.

 China’s new target for cutting greenhouse-gas emissions has been branded “disappointing” and “underwhelming” by climate experts, who warn the pledge falls far short of the action needed to avert climate catastrophe.

-But the goal also raised hopes that China, which until now has only promised to stop emissions from rising, may be underpromising the level of cuts it can deliver amid a massive expansion in the country’s renewable energy capacity.
+But the goal also stirred hopes that China, which until now has only promised to stop emissions from rising, may ultimately be able to deliver much more ambitious cuts amid a massive expansion in the country’s renewable energy capacity.

 Recommended Storieslist of 4 items